Jamie Merisotis, President/CEO, Lumina Foundation

 This reality is now understood by most Americans.
 The annual Lumina/Gallup poll administered a few months ago found that 61 percent of Americans agree with the statement that increasing higher education attainment is necessary to the nation — not just desirable or a good idea, but necessary.
 That number increased from 51 percent last year and 43 percent the year before.
 Gallup tells us they have never seen as rapid a shift of public attitudes on any broad-based indicator.

-This poll result reflects the broad acceptance of Goal 2025, and it’s easy to understand why this shift has taken place.
+This poll result reflects the broad acceptance of the nation’s attainment goal, and it’s easy to understand why this shift has taken place.
 It is about jobs, and the fact that we are now living in a knowledge-based economy.
 It is not just a shift to higher-skill jobs—it is that almost all jobs that lead to the middle class are becoming higher-skill jobs.
 This shift is most visible in industries like manufacturing and healthcare, but it can be seen across the economy.

 And I can summarize the nature of this redesign project in this way: We need to move from a higher education system focused on institutions and based on time, to one focused on students and based on learning.

 What does it mean to move to a student-centered, learning-based system?
 For one thing, quantity matters.
 As a nation, we need millions more of our citizens to hold degrees and other postsecondary credentials.
 But we dare not lose sight of exactly what it is they wind up holding.
 In other words, quality matters, too.
 We must ensure that credentials have real and lasting value … that they demonstrate genuine talent … that truly reflect the knowledge and skills students need to succeed.